vlang/v/doc/docs.md

 }
 ```

-V optimizes such expressions, so both `if` statements above produce the same machine code, no arrays are created.
+V optimizes such expressions, so both `if` statements above produce the same machine code and no arrays are created.

 ## For loop